 We also commit to meeting and surpassing Call to Action 92 which calls upon the corporate sector, including charities, “to adopt the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.”

 In our work, we follow the guidance of our Indigenous collaborators and provide support, when requested, for priorities identified by Indigenous leaders and communities.

-“To reconcile the wrong and make it right,” Mushkegowuk Council Grand Chief Jonathan Solomon said this summer, while announcing the first phase of an Indigenous-led National Marine Conservation Area, Indigenous people must once again “determine the managing, monitoring, conserving, and protecting of their homelands.”
+“To reconcile the wrong and make it right,” Mushkegowuk Council Grand Chief Jonathan Solomon said last summer, while announcing the first phase of an Indigenous-led National Marine Conservation Area, Indigenous people must once again “determine the managing, monitoring, conserving, and protecting of their homelands.”

 Indigenous-led conservation supports and embraces Indigenous guidance, knowledge, sovereignty and governance while focusing on the specific needs of local communities and nations.
 It plays a crucial role in conserving and restoring ecosystems, reversing wildlife loss and safeguarding carbon stocks, while ensuring economic stability, sustainable development and food security.
 Put simply, conservation with justice, equity and inclusion is essential to protect the nature we all cherish.

 It’s worth remembering that residential schools are part of the country’s recent history — the last one was closed in 1996.
 Healing requires us all to play a role in recognizing and rectifying the ongoing reality of colonialism in Canada.
 Reconciliation is not limited to a single federal holiday.

 It’s a goal that WWF-Canada will continue working toward every day.